fveilly/triskell/README.md

 There is two allocation strategy:
 * AllocationStrategy::Exact: Reserves the minimum capacity for at least additional more elements to be inserted in the given TRBuffer.
-* AllocationStrategy::AtLeast: Reserves capacity for a least additional more elements to be inserted in the given TRBuffer.
+* AllocationStrategy::AtLeast: Reserves capacity for at least additional more elements to be inserted in the given TRBuffer.

 ```rust
 use triskell::{TRBuffer, AllocationStrategy};